52 Weird and Unique Things To Do In Tokyo

 The Kawaii Monster Cafe is another quirky dining experience that deserves a spot on the weird things to do in Tokyo list.
 It was visited by Netflix’s Queer Eye cast while filming in Japan, and is known for serving rainbow, monster-themed foods and drinks in an out-of-this world setting.

-If you want to take a piece of kawaii monster home with you, check out their online shop.
+If you want to take a piece of kawaii monster home with you, check out their online shop too.

 7. Eat burgers with rice buns

 That’s right – rice buns!
-At Mos Burger, which is the Japanese answer to McDonald’s, there are two fast-food burgers available with rice patties for buns instead of bread or lettuce.
-This ain’t your average Big Mac!
+Mos Burger, which is the Japanese competitor to McDonald’s, serves two fast-food burgers with rice patties for buns instead of bread.
+This isn’t your average Big Mac!

-Mos Burger is a must-visit Tokyo restaurant with vegetarian options.
-It’s a great place to get a fast-food fix, but because it has smaller portion sizes than Western fast food chains, it won’t make you feel sluggish for the rest of the day.
+Mos Burger is a great place to get a fast-food fix in Tokyo.
+Because it has smaller portion sizes than Western fast food chains, it won’t make you feel sluggish for the rest of the day.
+For vegetarians, it also offers a green burger which is high on my list of Tokyo restaurant with vegetarian options.

-At the time of writing, the two rice-patty burgers available from Mos Burger are a seafood medley burger and a chicken teriyaki burger.
-Check Mos Burger’s entire drool-worthy menu here
+The two rice-patty burgers available from Mos Burger are a seafood medley burger and a chicken teriyaki burger.
+Check Mos Burger’s entire drool-worthy menu here.

-McDonalds Japan also on occasion serves rice burgers on their dinner menu!
+McDonalds Japan also on occasion serves rice burgers on their menu!
 Three varieties of burgers, a beef, chicken, and teriyaki, are served with fried rice buns for limited times of the year.
-Check out the English menu here
+Check out the McDonalds Japan English menu here.

 8. Eat Rainbow Food in Harajuku